KartikaySrivadtava/dl-humanactivityrecognition/readme.txt

 c. evaluation: to create plots for prediction results.
 d. plot_with_sensor: to create plots of sensor data with bit maps pf ground truth and predicted values

-2. data folder: currently empty as Git is not allowing to upload large files.
+2. data folder: contains originial rwhar dataset used for interpretation and analysis.

 3. predictions folder: